Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

 ## Credit
-- The full-screen hero image code came from a StackOverflow post.
+- The full-screen hero image code came from Bing free images creator using AI tool.
 - **Bootstrap 4**: Used throughout the project to make the site responsive using the Bootstrap Grid System.
 - **MDN Web Docs**: For Pattern Validation code.
 Code was modified to fit a UK phone number layout.